runstats21/stat-386-projects/_posts/2022-10-17-webscraping-post.md

 *Complete code for this data collection can be found in [this GitHub repo](insert link here)

+Another helpful GitHub repos for this analysis that helped me as I collected this data can be found [here](https://github.com/kiseki1107/College-Scorecard-Data-Analysis)

 ### Step 1: Optain API key